 Which Adventures Count?

-Only D&D hardcover adventures published by Wizards of the Coast or DDEX or DDAL modules published by the D&D Adventurers League count toward the DM Quests.
+Only D&D hardcover adventures published by Wizards of the Coast or DDEX, DDEP, or DDAL modules published by the D&D Adventurers League count toward the DM Quests.

 Only adventures run on or after March 4th count for DM Quests, but some quests may be affected by adventures from earlier seasons.

-For example, there are no DM Quests for the Tyranny of Dragons seasons (season 1), but completing a quest on the Storm King’s Thunder tracking sheet may allow a DM to choose a permanent magic item from an adventure that they DM’d from the Tyranny of Dragons season.
+For example, there are no DM Quests for the Tyranny of Dragons seasons (season 1), but completing a quest from the current season’s tracking sheet may allow a DM to choose a permanent magic item from an adventure that they DM’d from the Tyranny of Dragons season.

 What Does Tier-Appropriate Mean?